 Why do the field data and lab data sometimes contradict each other?

 The field data is a historical report about how a particular URL has performed, and represents anonymized performance data from users in the real-world on a variety of devices and network conditions.
 The lab data is based on a simulated load of a page on a single device and fixed set of network conditions.
 As a result, the values may differ.
+See Why lab and field data can be different (and what to do about it) for more info.

 Why is the 75th percentile chosen for all metrics?

 Our goal is to make sure that pages work well for the majority of users.
 By focusing on 75th percentile values for our metrics, this ensures that pages provide a good user experience under the most difficult device and network conditions.
+See Defining the Core Web Vitals metrics thresholds for more info.

 What is a good score for the lab data?